 Some lenders provide portfolio lending and equity stock loans of funding through various investment and loan structures against stocks and share portfolios.
 Releasing cash through a stock loan allows clients better liquidity by refinancing their publicly traded stocks and shares.
 The flexibility to gain access to the locked up value of their freely traded stock position can help clients a great deal if they need access to liquidity pretty quickly.
 A stock transaction program is designed specifically for companies, its employees, officers and major holders of publicly traded companies while providing total privacy between the client and the lender.
-The goal is to help clients obtain the best stock lending financing structures possible in today’s marketplace.
-Most clients never consider stock loans, share financing, or the unique proprietary forms of capitalization that will put liquidity in your pocket as they tend to revert to unsecured or secured financing against residential or investment property that they may hold, Our contact with portfolio and stock loan lenders can help you understand how your liquidity options work.
+The goal is to help clients obtain the best stock lending possible in today’s marketplace.
+Most clients never consider stock loans, share financing, or the unique proprietary forms of capitalization that will put liquidity in your pocket as they tend to revert to unsecured or secured financing against residential or investment property that they may hold, Our contact with portfolio and securities lending companies help you understand how your liquidity options work.

-We collaborate with owners of publicly traded stock on the terms of each and every financing transaction.
+We collaborate with owners of publicly traded stock on the terms of each and every stock financing transaction.
 The process is quick, transparent and completely confidential.
 Financing proceeds can be used for personal or business purposes, or to diversify or hedge current stock positions.
 Funding is quick with a transaction closing in as little as 3 to 7 business days.
 Same day funding is also available.
 Financing is available from $500,000 to $50,000,000 USD.

-Terms of funding are based on evaluation of the risk and future performance associated with the securities involved in the transaction.
+Terms of stock funding are based on evaluation of the risk and future performance associated with the securities involved in the transaction.
 The term of the transaction is typically three years, with Interest payments or Maintenance Fees on quarterly or semi-annual bases.
 The financing and provision of liquidity are interest only, or accompanied by modest Maintenance Fees, and additionally, are non-recourse.
 The recipient of funding has the option of simply walking away at any time with no further liability and no personal or corporate guarantees.
 In the event of a default lenders do not report to any credit bureaus or governmental agencies.
 Neither is there any filing of any public notices.
-There is no adverse consequence to the client’s credit.
+There is no adverse consequence to the client’s credit with securities financing.

 There are a number of key advantages to an equity related stock loan